-• The Board in Open Session will vote on the Administrative Employment contracts, compensation package, and fringe benefits.
+• The Board in Open Session will vote on their agreement to the shared compensation package and fringe benefits for the Executive Director and Deputy Director.

-• Consider the approval of the Administrative Employment contracts, compensation package, and fringe benefits.
+• Consider the approval of the agreement to the shared compensation package and fringe benefits for the Executive Director and Deputy Director.